Search by Keyword

 In Steve Turner's book “A Hard Day's Write,” Linda herself adds to the story: “As a kid I loved getting lost.
 I would say to my father, 'Let's get lost.'
 But you could never seem to be able to get really lost.
 All signs would eventually lead back to New York or wherever we were staying!
 Then, when I moved to England to be with Paul, we would put (his sheepdog) Martha in the back of the car and drive out of London.
 As soon as we were on the open road I'd say, 'Let's get lost' and we'd keep driving without looking at any signs.
 Hence the line in the song, 'two of us going nowhere' (sic).”

 “Paul wrote 'Two Of Us' on one of those days,” Linda explains.
 “It's about us.
 We just pulled off in a wood somewhere and parked the car.
 I went off walking while Paul sat in the car and started writing.
 He also mentions the 'postcards' because we used to send a lot of postcards to each other.”
 In his book "The Lyrics," Paul adds: "The postcard sending does have a very literal feel, though.
 Whenever Linda and I went away, we would buy lots of postcards and send them to all our friends.
 John was also a great postcard sender, so you'd get some great stuff from him."
 Paul elsewhere recalled his early relationship with Linda by saying: “We'd just enjoy sitting out in nature.
 And this song was about that: doing nothing, trying to get lost.
 It's a favorite of mine because it reminds me of that period, getting together with Linda, and the wonderfully free attitude we were able to have.
 I had my guitar with me and I wrote it out on the road, and then maybe finished some of the verses at home later, but that picture is of me writing it.”

 Intricate details of the specific drive Paul and Linda took that resulted in his composing “Two Of Us” is also detailed by Barry Miles.
 “They bundled Martha into the back seat and drove the Aston Martin out beyond Esher and Weybridge to the country near Cobham where the M25 motorway now rings London, picking up sandwiches on the way.
 They found a side road and drove down it, found another side road and tried to get as remote and away from it all as possible.
 They found a secluded spot to park near a wood and Linda got out to take some photographs.”

 While in the glow of his new-found romance with Linda, Paul composed two other songs in the early months of 1969 which included similar lyrics, these being “The Back Seat Of My Car” (eventually included on he and Linda's 1971 “Ram” album) and “You Never Give Me Your Money" (featured on “Abbey Road”).
-“Two Of Us” appears to be the first song of this subject matter to be written, which apparently was in late September of 1968.
+“Two Of Us” appears to be the first song to be written with this subject matter, which apparently took place in late September of 1968.
 Although John did claim authorship of the song early on, he admitted it being entirely a McCartney composition during his Hit Parader Magazine interview that was published in February of 1972.
 Interestingly, even though Paul was the song's sole composer, his songwriting partnership with John was still of significance to him, this being evident on the bottom of his original lyric sheet for this song where he wrote "A Quarrymen Original," this being an affectionate nod to John's original skiffle band that Paul joined back in 1957 (see below).

-The first day that Paul introduced his song “Two Of Us” to the rest of the group, which according to Paul's lyric sheet was titled "Two Of Us (On Our Way Home” at that point, was on January 2nd, 1969.
+The first day that Paul introduced his song “Two Of Us” to the rest of the group, which according to Paul's lyric sheet was titled "Two Of Us (On Our Way Home)” at that point, was on January 2nd, 1969.
 This was their first day of filmed rehearsals at Twickenham Film Studios, the intention being to capture the group writing and rehearsing new material to be used for a live performance at a yet-to-be-decided-upon location.
 These filmed rehearsals, of course, comprised a good portion of what eventually became the “Let It Be” movie.

 This first day began at approximately 11 am, Paul not arriving until around 12:30 because of being held up in traffic.
 Once he arrived, he led his bandmates through multiple rehearsals of “I've Got A Feeling” before they took a break for sandwiches.
 Afterwards, Paul spent the rest of the day introducing “Two Of Us” to them while playing acoustic guitar.
 They went through nine versions of the song, starting and stopping along the way in order for Paul to show them the chord and time-signature changes.